HsienYu/RPi_SyncLooper/README.md

         0 --play video from /home/pi/

-*Tahnks to StevenHickson & turingmachine, and original sync script from Simon Josi.*
+*Thanks to StevenHickson & turingmachine, and original sync script from Simon Josi.*